 The bottom line is that self-sabotage is real.
 (We are all tempted by it!)

 If you are making changes to your lifestyle, you will experience it at some point along your journey.
 Here’s the thing, you can choose to end self-sabotage by accepting yourself right where you are, and focusing on the changes that will lead you to your long-term health goals.

 Just remember every journey begins with a single step, and by focusing on your goals and making a plan, you will get where you want to go, even if you’re taking baby steps!

-Comment below with which mistake you’ve experienced or that you see most commonly as a Health Coach!
+Comment below with which mistake you’ve experienced or that you see most commonly as a coach!